4L Trophy

 Published on 8 décembre 20254 min read

-Preparing your 4L is not just about mechanical performance.
-It can also become a way to reduce your carbon footprint.
+Preparing for the 4L Trophy is not just about mechanical performance.
+It can also become a lever for reducing your carbon footprint.
 Optimize fuel consumption

 • Check the overall condition of the vehicle (air filter, spark plugs, tires, alignment, etc.).

-• Adapt mechanical settings to the tracks and temperatures.
+• Adapt mechanical settings to tracks and temperatures.

 • Adopt smooth driving: avoid harsh acceleration, high revs and excessive speeds.
 Less consumption = fewer CO₂ emissions.
-Manage your waste from the preparation stage
+Manage your waste from the start

 • Plan bags or boxes dedicated to waste sorting.